Parents of only children will likely agree: their singleton rules the roost. So, what happens when a baby is on the way?

 How to soften the blow

 Parents work hard to make their firstborn feel loved, important and special.
-But no matter what the tactics and good intentions, as psychologist Penelope Leach, an expert in child development, and author of the book, “Your Baby and Child: From Birth to Age Five,” noted, “You are asking your child to put up with feeling supplanted, and that, however you dress the facts up, he is going to mind.”
+But no matter what the tactics and good intentions, parents should accept the facts.
+Psychologist Penelope Leach, an expert in child development, authored the book, “Your Baby and Child: From Birth to Age Five.”
+She noted, “You are asking your child to put up with feeling supplanted, and that, however you dress the facts up, he is going to mind.”

 In some cases, it is difficult to know exactly what your child is thinking if he or she doesn’t outright express strong emotions or fears.
-Most parents take preemptive steps to avoid feelings of jealousy in their firstborn and deliver the news in a smooth, positive way.
-Some parents read picture books specifically designed to ease their child’s possible pain and resentment and emphasize a new sibling as an exciting adventure.
+Most parents take preemptive steps to avoid feelings of jealousy in their firstborn.
+For example, they deliver the news in a smooth, positive way.
+Some parents read picture books specifically designed to ease their child’s possible pain and resentment.
+Others emphasize a new sibling as an exciting adventure.
 Other parents take steps to ensure the older sibling will have regular time with mom or dad; they make plans to embark on weekend outings and keep bedtime rituals for an older child in place, for instance.

 Ask your child to be a “helper”